-Figure 4.12 summarizes the adjudicated juveniles' recidivism rates for the follow-up periods examined.
+Figure 4.12 summarizes the adjudicated juveniles' recidivism rates for both time periods examined as well as the overall recidivism rates.
 Juveniles with Level 2 probation had the highest recidivism rates during their juvenile justice involvement (i.e., probation supervision), while committed juveniles had the lowest recidivism rates due to their confinement in a YDC facility during their juvenile justice involvement.
 During the two-year follow-up period, the Level 3 commitment group had the highest recidivism rates.
 While the Level 2 probation group had higher recidivism rates during their juvenile justice involvement compared to the Level 1 probation group, there were no differences in their recidivism rates during the two-year follow-up.